-If you’re pregnant or the mother of a child under the age of 2, you may be interested in a comprehensive set of home visiting services provided by two programs administered by The Foundation for Delaware County: Healthy Start and the Nurse-Family Partnership.
+If you’re pregnant, you may be interested in a comprehensive set of home visiting services provided by two programs administered by The Foundation for Delaware County: Healthy Start and the Nurse-Family Partnership.

 Using two different approaches, the programs focus on supporting mothers to ensure healthy pregnancies and good parenting while promoting breastfeeding, birth planning, healthy relationships and positive health practices.
-Healthy Start uses telephonic and home visiting case managers to provide care coordination and education; the Nurse-Family Partnership (NFP) uses registered nurses who make regular home visits.
+Healthy Start uses telephonic and home visiting case managers to provide care coordination and education; Nurse-Family Partnership (NFP) specially trained nurses make regular home visits.
 Both programs have a national presence.

 Healthy Start does not limit its services to first-time mothers.
 The program enrolls pregnant women and families with babies up to 2 years old.
 Trained case managers provide education and information about the importance of a healthy pregnancy, reproductive life planning, breast feeding, early childhood growth and development, safe sleep, life skills, leadership training and financial literacy.
 The program’s case managers coordinate care, making sure clients are referred to other services and agencies when necessary.
 For example, if mothers need assistance with legal issues, Healthy Start can make that referral.

 “An asset to both programs is our medical legal partnership program,” says Akesha Gainer, Healthy Start case manager coordinator.
 “It provides civil legal services to our participants.
 Our team of lawyers works with case managers and nurses to address the social determinants of health that could prevent them from having healthy pregnancies and healthy birth outcomes.”